padrojacodal/iOS-Style-Guide/README.md

 - Staging
 - Production

-It can be have more then 3 configurations depending on the project requirements.
+It can have more then 3 configurations depending on the project requirements.
 Can have different naming conventions too.

 ##### Note: Application name, bundle identifier, icons should be based on the configurations.
 Make it shared with other users.